pabloeclair/homestead-ru-translation/README.md

 </p>

 <h2>About Fork</h2>
 This is fan translation of Homestead Minecraft modpack into Russian.
-I want to translate only quests and books and not will change any internal files of the modpack.
+I want to translate only quests and books and will not change any internal files of the modpack.
 I hope I will be able to create something cool and interesting.

-You can read a full description into links below:
+You can read a full description at the links below:
 - [RU](DONOTCOPY/RU.md)
 - [ENG](DONOTCOPY/ENG.md)

 <h2>Contact</h2>
-If you want to contact with me, you can write me in the <a href="https://discord.com/users/565619255014588429">discord</a> or the <a href="https://t.me/ergle_manul">telegram</a> ^^<br>
+If you want to contact me, you can write me in the <a href="https://discord.com/users/565619255014588429">discord</a> or the <a href="https://t.me/ergle_manul">telegram</a> ^^<br>

 <br>
 <table align="center" width="100%">